Dean Sicking: Early life and education

-Born in Muenster, Texas, Sicking received his Bachelors of Science in Mechanical Engineering and Masters of Science and Doctorate of Philosophy in Civil Engineering from Texas A&M.
+Born in Muenster, Texas, Sicking received his bachelor of science degree in mechanical rngineering and master of science and doctorate of philosophy degrees in civil Engineering from Texas A&M.

 Career

 Inventions

-Sicking holds 30 patents, the five most significant of which are: the first energy absorbing guardrail terminal, the first crash cushion without sacrificial energy absorbents, the first guardrail capable of containing large SUV's, a trailer mounted impact attenuator, and NASCAR's Steel and Foam Energy Reduction (SAFER) barrier.
+Sicking holds 30 patents, the five most significant of which are the first energy-absorbing guardrail terminal, the first crash cushion without sacrificial energy absorbents, the first guardrail capable of containing large SUV's, a trailer-mounted impact attenuator, and NASCAR's SAFER barrier.
 These technologies have revolutionized their respective markets.
 They have been adopted around the globe and produced major reductions in the number of serious injuries and fatalities along highways and race tracks.

 Sicking has been principal or co-principal investigator on research projects with total extramural funding in excess of $30 million.
-He has authored or co-authored more than 200 technical reports, more than 70 refereed journal papers and 7 books.
+He has authored or co-authored more than 200 technical reports, more than 70 refereed journal papers and seven books.

-Energy absorbing guardrail terminals
+Energy-absorbing guardrail terminals

 Sicking has designed impact energy management systems, specifically focusing on crashworthy safety systems.
 He has developed numerous "next generation" designs that have significantly reduced the risk of injury and fatality to motorists, from highway drivers to NASCAR racers.
-His first was the ET-2000, the first energy absorbing guardrail terminal – a device that sits over the end of a guardrail, flattening the guardrail when it is hit by a vehicle.
-The first study of the device showed that out of 400 crashes, there were three injuries and no fatalities — reducing the risk by a factor of 10.
+His first was the ET-2000, the first energy-absorbing guardrail terminal – a device that sits over the end of a guardrail, flattening the guardrail when it is hit by a vehicle.
+The first study of the device showed that out of 400 crashes, three injuries and no fatalities resulted — reducing the incidence by a factor of 10.

 SAFER barrier

 Following Dale Earnhardt's fatal wreck in 2001, NASCAR commissioned Sicking to determine the specific cause of Earnhardt's worst injuries.
-Sicking use video footage to analyze and reconstruct the crash, as well as NASCAR's worst crashes over the 10 years prior.
-Ultimately, the investigation contributed to the development of Sicking's invention, the SAFER barrier, an energy management system that reduces the impact felt by the driver by flexing and absorbing energy.
-Prior to the barrier, NASCAR and IndyCar averaged approximately 1.5 driver fatalities yearly.
-Since the SAFER barrier's implementation in 2004, no fatalities or serious injuries associated with SAFER Barrier's impact have occurred.
+Sicking used video footage to analyze and reconstruct the crash, as well as NASCAR's worst crashes over the 10 years prior.
+Ultimately, the investigation contributed to the development of Sicking's invention, the SAFER barrier, an energy-management system that reduces the impact felt by the driver by flexing and absorbing energy.
+Prior to the barrier, NASCAR and IndyCar averaged about 1.5 driver fatalities yearly.
+Since the SAFER barrier's implementation in 2004, no fatalities or serious injuries associated with SAFER barrier impacts have occurred.
 In fact, the only remotely serious injury sustained has been a broken sternum.
 The magnitude of the impact of Sicking's technologies is best illustrated by driver comments about the SAFER barrier.